greywillfade/sally/content/about/_index.md

 * improved our web hiring process; scaled the web team
 * helped to introduce engineer-run Lightning Talks

-In 2020 I decided to leave, and after a very restorative long break I joined [Farewill](https://farewill.com) as Head of Engineering.
-I sit on the company-wide leadership team, and am responsible for all of our engineers and engineering managers.
+In 2020 I decided to leave, and after a very restorative break I joined [Farewill](https://farewill.com) initially as Head of Engineering.
+I'm now our VP of Engineering, sit on the Exec team, and am accountable for Engineering, Data, and IT.

 ## Outside of the day job